 Activity is generally accounted for in the year that it takes place, not simply when cash payments are made or received.
 This is known as the accruals basis.
-Ordinarily, employee and employer contributions are not accounted for on an accruals basis as the effect of doing so is not material.
-However, the pay award for July 2022 was not agreed until March 2023, and as a result the arrears relating to the period from July to March were not paid until April.
-The resulting arrears of the employee and employer contributions relating to the period up to 31 March have been accrued in the 2022/23 Statements.
+However, employee and employer contributions are not accounted for on an accruals basis as the effect of doing so is not material.
 Accruals are shown as debtors and creditors in the Net Assets Statement.
 In all cases, reasonably accurate calculations of accruals have been possible with the information available at the time of preparing the financial statements.